genai-musings/template-repo-template/README.md

 - Review and update the project dependencies in ```requirements.txt```.

 - Review and update the Docker Hub details in ```.github/workflows/docker-build-push.yml```.
+You need to replace <dockerhub-username>, <image-name>, and <tag> with your own values.

+- Review and update the maintainer and description entries in the ```Dockerfile```.

+- Review and update the Docker Hub details in ```.github/workflows/docker-push-readme.yml```.
+You need to replace <dockerhub-username> and <image-name>.
+You also need to update the ```short_description``` for the image.

-You need to replace <dockerhub-username>, <image-name>, and <tag> with your own values.**Note:** The username and password for Docker Hub should be stored as secrets in your GitHub repository.
+**Note:** The username and password for Docker Hub should be stored as secrets in your GitHub repository.
 To set up the secrets in your GitHub repository, go to your repository page, navigate to the "Settings" tab, and then select "Secrets" from the left menu.
 Add a secret named DOCKERHUB_USERNAME with your Docker Hub username, and another secret named DOCKERHUB_PASSWORD with your Docker Hub password.

 ## Licensed to Code